rawanalsh22/Health_Insurance_Cost_Regression_Project/README.md

 ## Background
 In this project, we will use data from the [Kaggle](https://www.kaggle.com/mirichoi0218/insurance) it is a Medical Cost Personal Datasets , dedicated to the price of treatment of various patients. the price of treatment depends on several factors: designation, form of clinic, town of residence, age then on. we've got no data on the diagnosis of patients.
 However, we have alternative information which will facilitate U.S.A.

+### Prediction
-> * Our TARGET from this project is to build a linear regression model that predict how many days need to complete the each case.
+> * Our TARGET from this project is to build a linear regression model that predict insurance costs.

 ## Data Description